 Request further information via form.

 Courses are available on a first-come first-served basis so it is best to apply early.
-The next deadline for our upcoming Jul/Aug 2016 courses is June 19, 2016 which has a default two month enrolment of July 1, 2016 to August 1, 2016.
+The next deadline for our upcoming Sep/Oct 2016 courses is August 19, 2016 which has a default two month enrolment of September 1, 2016 to November 1, 2016.
 Students can continue as long as they would like for $75 CAD for each additional month of enrolment.
 Courses are offered every two months, being January, March, May, July, September & November.

-The total course cost is currently $475 CAD.
-We have a flexible refund policy so that if a student withdraws before the course starts then they will be refunded $450, $325 before the second week, $250 before the third week, $150 before the fourth week and starting from July 22nd, 2016 the student will be ineligible for a refund for our May/Jun 2016 courses.
+The total course cost is currently $475 CAD and is raising to $500 for the Nov/Dec 2016 term.
+We have a flexible refund policy so that if a student withdraws before the course starts then they will be refunded $450, $325 before the second week, $250 before the third week, $150 before the fourth week and starting from September 22nd, 2016 the student will be ineligible for a refund for our Sep/Oct 2016 term courses.

 No computer programming or coding is required for any of the courses but it is offered as an option for those students who want to learn.
 The Unity course mentors students on the use of UnityScript.
 There are no additional costs to purchase required books, software (all middleware taught is free) or other materials but a portable digital recorder is recommended.
 It is difficult to estimate, but for students with little game audio experience, we recommend dedicating a minimum of 100 hours to the course while students with previous game audio experience can consider a minimum of 80 hours in total to complete a course.